 How to Find Motherboard Revision?

-You can check your motherboard revision through two simple ways:
+You can check your motherboard revision in two simple ways:

 - Through Physical Inspection